 For souvenirs of a less perishable kind shops nearby can provide the traditional gondoliers’ uniform of matelot jumpers or jewel coloured velvet slippers.
 (Yes, all the gondoliers we saw were wearing trainers – but perhaps it’s a summer thing).

-Traditional rubber-soled slippers are now produced in silks and velvets that make original souvenirs piedaterre, S.Polo 60 – Rialto
+Traditional rubber-soled slippers in silks and velvets make original souvenirs piedaterre, S.Polo 60 – Rialto

 7. Venetian masks